MatheusCordeiroP/store-app-project/README.md

 # store-app-project

-It's a project of an react native app of a store.
+It's a project of a react native app of a store.